5 Things to Know About the iOS 14.4.1 Update

 For more on the iOS 14.4.1 download and installation, take a look at our guide.

-We’ve been using the iOS 14.4.1 update for a very short time and here’s what we’ve noticed about its performance in key areas thus far.
+We’ve been using the iOS 14.4.1 update for a few days now and here’s what we’ve noticed about its performance in key areas thus far:

 iOS 14.4.1 Connectivity